What is Secure Email SSL Certificate with Digital Signature?

 What is a Digital Signature?

-A digital signature is considered trusted because you need a security certificate issued by an authentic Certification Authority to sign documents, files, and emails digitally.
-The CA verifies you and your business before issuing you the certificate and ensures that you won’t be using the security certificate for cyber criminal activities.
+The CA verifies you and your business before issuing you the certificate and ensures you won’t use the security certificate for cyber criminal activities.

-The file is further transferred and received in encrypted form on the receiver’s device.
+The file is transferred and received in encrypted form on the receiver’s device.
 The receiver then utilizes the public key given by the sender, allowing them to access the email and its data.

 how digital signature work